kmorcinek/kmorcinek.github.io/_posts/2022-10-14-Versioning-my-home-with-git-on-mac.md

 $ gh config --local status.showUntrackedFiles no
 ```

+The `--local` switch tells to apply this settings only to this repo and not for the whole system.

 [//]: # "To test it I can create bare repo in other folder and have update alias for pointing to that repo (when I want to test it in ~ home dir).
 I can test the same in any other directory."

 [//]: # "I have tried to also make an alias for 'gitk' but failed on that."